EdCharbeneau/BlazeDown/BlazeDown/wwwroot/sample-data/example.md

 This is a proof of concept using [Blazor](https://blogs.msdn.microsoft.com/webdev/2018/04/17/blazor-0-2-0-release-now-available/) to create an online Markdown editor.

-This experiment is in no way intented to be a product, or example of best practices.
+This experiment is in no way intended to be a product, or example of best practices.
 It's here because it *it's possible* and that's all.

 ## Client Side C#